einverne/dotfiles/hammerspoon/README.md

 - `ime.lua`, auto switch different Input methods in different applications

 ## How to use
-Use Karabier-Elements to set <kbd>caps lock</kbd> as hyper key.
+Use Karabiner-Elements to set <kbd>caps lock</kbd> as hyper key.
 Press caps lock is just like press Cmd+Control+Option+Shift at the same time.

 ## Reload config